 Daily log is used to document procedures performed, procedures observed, significant learning experiences, and physician interaction.
 Students must complete the applicable daily logs in Data Arc every clinical day and must be validated by the clinical instructor/preceptor.
 If the student has difficulty with a preceptor completing the necessary requirements, please contact me for assistance.
 If the preceptor does not have access to Data Arc, he/she can print and sign their name at the bottom of the completed daily log form printed from Data Arc.
 Students will still enter the daily log into Data Arc and turn in the signed daily log form to DCE for verification of procedures performed and physician interaction obtained.
-A daily log is not required for the pulmonary rehab rotation.
-For the Texas Tech pulmonary clinic rotation, only complete the physician interaction.
+A daily log is not required for the Advanced Neuro and Sleep Diagnostics rotation.
+For the Texas Tech pulmonary clinic rotation and the rotation with Dr Kanu, only complete the physician interaction.